JianXinyu/ENGI-4892-Data-Structure-and-Algorithms/Notes/Graph.md

 - A **cycle** in a directed graph is a path of length at least 1 such that $w_1=w_N$. **simple cycle** if it's a simple path.
 For undirected graph, the edges should be distinct. e.g., path $u,v,u$ in an undirected graph isn't a cycle, but it's a cycle in a directed graph.
   - **Acyclic**: a directed graph has no cycles.

   - **DAG**: directed acyclic graph

+    Problems that cycle causes:

+    - the longest-path problem:  positive-cost cycles
+    - the shortest-path problem: negative-cost cycles

 - **degree**: the number of edges that a vertex touches.